singharshika/SoftwareEngineering/README.md

 # SoftwareEngineering
-this is my demo project
+this is my demo project.
+i am learning something new.